 Given the current political environment, additional major changes in veterans' healthcare may not be supported.
 Without bi-partisan support for additional interventions, policy changes would require executive orders and the rule-making process.
-It is here where the courts are likely to have a significant role.
+It is here where the courts may have a significant role.